codingmster1/manga_page/README.md

 # manga_page
-Page that takes you to select manga to read on external website/link
+Page that takes you to select manga to read on external website/link.
+Made in HTML and CSS.